 So...
 How Safe Is Milan Really?

 - Visas - The necessary documentation when entering Italy is your passport, which needs to be valid.
 Also, for stays that are 90 days or shorter, visas are not required.
-However, for longer stays you will need to obtain a visa from the Italian Embassy, unless you are in possession of Schengen.
+However, for longer stays, you will need to obtain a visa from the Italian Embassy, unless you have Schengen.

 - Currency - The Euro is the official currency in Italy and it can be considered one of the less expensive countries in Europe.
 However, Milan is still more expensive than some smaller cities in Italy.

 - Weather - Tourists often visit Milan in summer when the weather is hot, which is not so attractive to those people who do not like crowds.
 In winter, the weather in the city is cold, foggy and rainy and sometimes snowy.
 Spring and autumn are the best periods of the year to visit Milan.

 - Airports - Milan has two main international airports and those are Linate airport and Malpensa airport.
 The main international airport is Malpensa, a large, modern, two-runway airport, while Linate Airport is smaller and closer to the city center.
 Milan's additional airports are Bergamo's Orio al Serio airport and Parma airport.